 Last year, Samsung passed up Intel as the number one chip maker in the world.
 Intel was one of those “excellent” companies from the 1982 book.
 A recent article on The Verge talks about how Apple will be replacing the Intel processors in their Mac’s with Apple created processors.
 The reason for the break-up was that improvements in the Intel processors have stagnated.
-Apple believes that their own chips on the iPhone have passed the quality of the Intel created computer processors, now.
+Apple believes that its own chips on the iPhone have passed the quality of the Intel created computer processors, now.

 We’ll see how Intel responds to getting knocked out of the top spot.
 They may re-vamp their organization and “try harder”.